dbos-inc/dbos-demo-apps/tpcc/README.md

 npx dbos-sdk start
 ```

 Finally, curl the server to see that it's working!
-You need to modify the last number to the number of warehouses you loaded:
+You can modify the last parameter (we use `1` here for one warehouse) to the number of warehouses you loaded:

 ```bash
 # Trigger the Payment transaction